roblaing/erlang_mooc/README.md

 Erlang has excellent tools for all this &mdash; probably more so than Racket which doesn't encourage modularisation much &mdash;
-but one criticism I have of Professor Thompson's course is while he touches on specifications, documentation, and testing, he doesn't give them the supremacy I feel the deserve.
+but one criticism I have of Professor Thompson's course is while he touches on specifications, documentation, and testing, he doesn't give them the supremacy I feel they deserve.

 To train myself in Erlang while developing the good habits of the HTDP school, I structured my <a href="https://erlang.org/doc/design_principles/applications.html#directory-structure">subdirectories</a>